Master the Best Cold Brew Coffee Techniques at Home

 5. Strain the mixture using a fine mesh sieve or cheesecloth.

 The resulting concentrate can be stored in the fridge for up to two weeks.
-Dilute it with water, milk, or use it in recipes like a cold brew latte or an espresso martini.
-For those who love to travel, the Mini Espresso Maker for Cars is a great companion.
+Dilute it with water, or milk, or use it in recipes like a cold brew latte or an espresso martini.
+The Mini Espresso Maker for Cars is a great companion for those who love to travel.

 Insight Table: Cold Brew Methods Comparison